n3s0/n3s0.github.io/_posts/2022-02-14-programming-homework-thats-not-mine-1.md

 So, sometimes I assist people with their homework.
 Sometimes for fun I will pluck their homework assignment from the web and just do it.
 Not doing this to be mean.
 I genuinely help them and point them to resources after I've solved it using a few different code snippets.

+Home work this time is someone who needs help with their Python programming assignment.

 I used to do this all the time for college students in the past.
 Just figured I document it from now on.
 Perhaps it will provide some insight.
 Who knows.